jckenny59/cdf_2023/docs/learning_objectives.md

 title: Learning Objectives
 ---

-This workshop will introduce students to XR development and Robotics using an object-aware AR app and a collaborative robot arm.
+This workshop will introduce students to XR development and Robotics using a custom AR app and a two mobile collaborative robotic arms.
 The prepared sessions build upon each other towards the ability to develop an interactive architectural scenario which incorporates real-time robotic interaction:

-* Students will learn the basic concepts of human-robot collaboration
+* Students will learn the basic concepts of human-robot cooperation
 * Students will learn the basics of assembly information modelling
 * Students will learn specific workflows for authoring AR content for assembly routines
 * Students will learn to author and prototype robotic workflows and simulations